 - Graduate Accountability Writing Groups to aid writers with larger projects.
 These take place on Fridays from 2:00 pm - 5:00 pm in the Edmon Low Library, Room 206

 Check it out!

 Can't find sources?
-Librarian David Oberhelman will hold hours in the Writing Center (SU 440) beginning September 15th to answer questions about library research.
-After September 15th, he will be available Wednesdays from 9:30 am - 11:30 am and Thursdays from 2:00 pm - 4:00 pm.
+Librarian David Oberhelman will hold hours in the Writing Center (SU 440) to answer questions about library research.
+He is available Wednesdays from 9:30 am - 11:30 am and Thursdays from 2:00 pm - 4:00 pm.

-And don't forget to join us for Wright Nights!
+And don't forget to join us for Write Nights!
 Check it out Thursdays from 6:30 pm - 9:30 pm in the Student Union, Room 440.